 Stockholders are encouraged to vote on the matters to be considered.
-If no instructions have been specified by a stockholder, however, the shares covered by an executed proxy will be voted (i) FOR the election of all seven nominees to serve as directors of the Company, (ii) FOR the approval of all other Proposals described in this Proxy Statement and being presented at the Annual Meeting, and (iii) in the discretion of the proxies serving at the Annual Meeting with respect to any other matters properly brought before the Annual Meeting.
+If no instructions have been specified by a stockholder, however, the shares covered by an executed proxy will be voted (i) FOR the election of all seven nominees to serve as directors of the Company, (ii) FOR the "one year" option with respect to the advisory vote on the preferred frequency of holding advisory votes on named executive officer compensation, (iii) FOR the approval, on an advisory basis, of named executive officer compensation, (iv) FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm, for the fiscal year ending February 3, 2024 and (v) in the discretion of the proxies named in the proxy card with respect to any other matters properly brought before the Annual Meeting.
 We are not aware of any other matter that may be properly presented at the Annual Meeting.

 If your shares are held in a stock brokerage account or by a bank, you must follow the voting procedures of your broker or bank.
-If you do not give voting instructions to your broker or bank, your broker or bank does not have discretion to vote your shares on the proposals in this Proxy Statement, except for Proposal 3 to ratify the appointment of our independent registered public accounting firm, which is considered a "routine" proposal.
+If you do not give voting instructions to your broker or bank, your broker or bank does not have discretion to vote your shares on the proposals in this Proxy Statement, except for Proposal 4 to ratify the appointment of our independent registered public accounting firm, which is considered a "routine" proposal.
 A broker "non-vote" occurs when the broker or bank who is the record holder of the shares does not vote on a particular proposal, either because it does not have discretionary voting power to vote the shares or has not received voting instructions from the beneficial owner.